The maximum maximum of a martingale with given $n$ marginals: Robust superhedging of Lookback options

-First, by formally inverting the inf-sup in the dual formulation of Proposition \ref{propVximudual}, we see that $U^\mu_n(\xi)$ is related to the optimization problem: \be \sup_{\P\in\Pc(\mu)} \E^\P[\xi] \ee which falls in the recently introduced class of optimal transportation problems under controlled stochastic dynamics, see \cite{beiglbockhenrylaborderepenkner,ght,TanTouzi}.
-In words, the above problem consists in maximizing the expected transportation cost of the Dirac measure $\delta_{\{X_0\}}$ along the given marginals $\mu_1,\ldots,\mu_n$ with transportation scheme constrained to a specific subclass of martingales.
-The cost of transportation in our context is defined by the path-dependent payoff $\xi(\mathbf{x})$.
+We show it holds, subject to technical assumptions, in Proposition \ref{propduality} below.
+The second duality follows by formally inverting the inf-sup on the RHS above leading to the optimization problem

+which falls into the recently introduced class of optimal transportation problems under controlled stochastic dynamics; see Beiglb\"{o}ck, Henry-Labord\`ere and Penkner \cite {beiglbockhenrylaborderepenkner}, Galichon, Henry-Labord\`ere and Touzi \cite{ght} and Tan and Touzi \cite{TanTouzi}.
+In words, the above problem consists of maximizing the expected transportation cost of the Dirac measure $\delta_{\{X_0\}}$ along the given marginals $\mu_1,\ldots,\mu_n$ with transportation scheme constrained to the class of martingales.
+The cost of transportation in our context is defined by the path-dependent payoff $\xi(\omega)$.

-The validity of the equality between the value function in \reff{transport} and our problem $U^\mu_n(\xi)$ was established recently by Dolinsky and Soner \cite{DolinskySoner} for Lipschitz payoff function $\omega\longmapsto\xi(\omega)$ and $n=1$.
-The corresponding duality result in the discrete time framework was obtained in \cite{beiglbockhenrylaborderepenkner}.
+The validity of the equality between the value function in {(\ref{transport})} and our problem $U^\mu_n(\xi)$ was established recently by Dolinsky and Soner \cite{DolinskySoner} for $n=1$ and under strong continuity assumptions on the payoff function $\omega\longmapsto\xi(\omega)$.
+The corresponding duality result in the discrete time framework was obtained by Beiglb\"{o}ck, Henry-Labord\`ere and Penkner \cite{beiglbockhenrylaborderepenkner}.